Should You Refinance Your Mortgage?

 Once you’ve looked at your reasons and possible costs, it’s time to do some research.

-It can be tempting to focus on rate-shopping, but always look past interest rates alone.
+As mentioned earlier, it can be tempting to focus on rate-shopping but always look past interest rates alone.

 Some banks may have additional offers, such as cash contributions or no application fees, so it pays to compare more than just interest rates.